ciaranodonnell/ciaranodonnell.github.io/_posts/2020-06-24-imposter-syndrome-friend-or-foe.markdown

 tags: [tech, imposter syndrome, culture, mentoring, growth]
 ---

-Imposter syndrome is one of the challenges of modern software engineering, and probably tech in general.
+Imposter syndrome is one of the most common challenges faced in the field of software engineering, and probably broader technology field.
 Lots of people have it, and they all wish they didn’t, but I might argue it's not all that bad.

 ## What is Imposter Syndrome?